his book feels like a rush job. I bet Preston was writing and researching a book on smallpox, when the

 anthrax scare was still a news story, so he added a few chapters about anthrax to a book on smallpox, and they published it.
 I don’t think it

-does a good job telling either story.
+does a good job telling either story of either smallpox or anthrax.

 The hardcover version I read is only 233 pages long.
 It has 8 chapters.
 Each chapter title is on an otherwise blank